-Long name Short name Definition

-Benin BENIN

-Botswana BOTSWANA Data for Botswana are available from 1981.
+Long name Short name Definition Tajikistan TAJIKISTAN Data for Tajikistan are available starting in 1990.
+Prior to that, they are included in Former Soviet Union.
+Turkmenistan TURKMENIST Data for Turkmenistan are available starting in 1990.
+Prior to that, they are included in Former Soviet Union.
+Ukraine UKRAINE Data for Ukraine are available starting in 1990.
+Prior to that, they are included in Former Soviet Union.
+Uzbekistan UZBEKISTAN Data for Uzbekistan are available starting in 1990.
+Prior to that, they are included in Former Soviet Union.
+Former Soviet Union (if no detail) FSUND Before 1990, includes Armenia; Azerbaijan; Belarus; Estonia; Georgia; Kazakhstan; Kyrgyzstan; Latvia; Lithuania; Republic of Moldova; Russian Federation; Tajikistan; Turkmenistan; Ukraine and Uzbekistan.
+Algeria ALGERIA Angola ANGOLA Benin BENIN Botswana BOTSWANA Data for Botswana are available from 1981.
 Prior to that, they are included in Other Africa.

-Cameroon CAMEROON

-Congo CONGO

-Democratic Republic of the Congo CONGOREP

-Côte d'Ivoire COTEIVOIRE

-Egypt EGYPT Data for Egypt are reported on a fiscal year basis.
-By convention, data for the fiscal year that starts on 1 July Y and ends on 30 June Y+1 are labelled as year Y.

-Equatorial Guinea EQGUINEA

-Eritrea ERITREA Data for Eritrea are available from 1992.
-Prior to that, they are included in Ethiopia.
+Cameroon CAMEROON Congo CONGO Democratic Republic of the Congo CONGOREP Côte d'Ivoire COTEIVOIRE Egypt EGYPT Data for Egypt are reported on a fiscal year basis.
+By conven- tion, data for the fiscal year that starts on 1 July Y and ends on 30 June Y+1 are labelled as year Y. Equatorial Guinea EQGUINEA Eritrea ERITREA Data for Eritrea are available from 1992.
+Prior to that, they are in- cluded in Ethiopia.
 Kingdom of Eswatini ESWATINI Data for the Kingdom of Eswatini are available from 1971.
 Ethiopia ETHIOPIA Ethiopia includes Eritrea prior to 1992.

-Gabon GABON

-Ghana GHANA

-Kenya KENYA Electricity data are reported on a fiscal year basis.
-By convention, data for the fiscal year that starts on 1 July Y and ends on 30 June Y+1 are labelled as year Y.
+Gabon GABON Ghana GHANA Kenya KENYA Electricity data are reported on a fiscal year basis.
+By conven- tion, data for the fiscal year that starts on 1 July Y and ends on 30 June Y+1 are labelled as year Y. Libya LIBYA Madagascar MADAGASCAR Data for Madagascar are available from 1971.

-Libya LIBYA

-Madagascar MADAGASCAR Data for Madagascar are available from 1971.

-Mauritius MAURITIUS

-Morocco MOROCCO

-Mozambique MOZAMBIQUE

-Namibia NAMIBIA Data for Namibia are available starting in 1991.
-Prior to that, data are included in Other Africa.

-Niger NIGER

-Nigeria NIGERIA

-Senegal SENEGAL

-Rwanda RWANDA Data for Madagascar are available from 1971.

-South Africa SOUTHAFRIC

-South Sudan SSUDAN Data for South Sudan are available from 2012.
-Prior to 2012, they are included in Sudan.